ndrean/phoenix_solid/README.md

 - to use authenticated websockets with an authenticated user, we need to [adapt the documentation](https://hexdocs.pm/phoenix/channels.html#using-token-authentication).
 We firstly generate a `Phoenix.Token`.
   - when we use the embedded SPA, we pass this "user token" into the `conn.assigns` from a Phoenix controller and it will be available in the HTML "root.html.heex" template.
 It is hard coded, attached to the `window` object so Javascript is able to read it.
 For the backend Liveview, we pass it into a session so available in the `Phoenix.LiveView.mount/3` callback.
 The embedded version will be declared via a dataset `phx-hook` and rendered in a dedicated component.
   - For the fullpage version, a controller will `Plug.Conn.send_resp` the compiled "index.html" file of the SPA.
 In the controller, we hard code the token (available in the "conn.assigns") into this file.
 Then Javascript will be able to read it and use it.
-- if you have navigation within the SPA (this is the case here), then in the case of the embedded SPA, you loose your Liveview.
-For this reason, the best option is to run the SPA in a standalone full page.
-Furthermore, the SPA has its own state.
-We use the context pattern, and put the state in it, and synchronize via the channels with the backend.

 ## "hooked" SPA